ovh/docs/pages/platform/kubernetes-k8s/backup-and-restore-cluster-using-cloudcasa/guide.en-gb.md

 [CloudCasa™ by Catalogic](https://cloudcasa.io){.external} is a powerful and easy to use Kubernetes and cloud database backup service for DevOps and IT Ops teams.
 With CloudCasa, you do not need to be a storage or data protection expert to backup and restore your Kubernetes clusters.
-Let CloudCasa do all the arduous work of protecting your cluster resources and persistent data from human error, security breaches, and service failures, to provide the business continuity and compliance that your business requires.
+Let CloudCasa helps you with arduous work of protecting your cluster resources and persistent data from human error, security breaches, and service failures, to provide the business continuity and compliance that your business requires.

 Setup and configuration of CloudCasa for your OVHcloud Managed Kubernetes cluster is a simple 6 steps procedure: